cdemyanovich/git_out_of_trouble/one/01_slide.md

 !SLIDE commandline incremental
 # Problem
-## You don not know if changes are merged into your current branch
+## You want to clean up your local branches

     $ git branch
       546826_react_to_pgs_callback